 Enhancing customer experience with data is a must

 The recommendation engines built on different parameters are trained regularly to provide real-time customizations, which ensures that results are not obsolete, and even across different time intervals, the recommendations remain relevant and liked by the reader.
-A good recommendation system gives a better purview of demand and supply, which helps in planning and devising strategies which catches the pulse of the audience.
+A good recommendation system gives a better purview of demand and supply, which helps in planning and devising strategies that catch the pulse of the audience.

 There's a need to re-strategize